Probate Administration Services

 Executor

-An executor is a person named in a will who is responsible for managing the estate’s probate process, including asset distribution and debt payment.
+An executor is a person named in a will who is responsible for managing the estate’s probate process, including collecting assets, paying debts, and distributing property to beneficiaries according to the will’s instructions.

 Intestate

-Intestate refers to dying without a valid will, in which case the state laws determine how the estate is distributed among heirs.
+Intestate refers to dying without a valid will, in which case state laws determine how the estate is distributed among heirs based on a statutory order of succession.

 Administrator

-An administrator is appointed by the court to manage the estate when there is no will or no named executor.
+An administrator is appointed by the probate court to manage the estate when there is no will or no named executor, following the same duties and responsibilities as an executor would have.

 Comparing Probate Legal Options